-I am not against pills just because they are pills, but some of these pills can have serious drawbacks.
-For example, people already on blood pressure pills respond more poorly to lifestyle changes.23 They are somewhat trapped.
-What's more, Parkinson's disease is a side effect of some blood pressure medications.24 What about Alzheimer's?
-People with low to normal blood pressure are protected from brain diseases like Alzheimer's.25 Artificial low blood pressure, with medications, does not always avert progression to dementia.26 People whose good lifestyles give them a healthy blood pressure are much more likely to be mentally acute as they get older.27 I recommend making a healthy lifestyle your defense against dementia, not medications.
+I am not against pills just because they are pills, but some pills (and supplements) have serious drawbacks.
+For example, people already on blood pressure pills respond more poorly to lifestyle changes.
+They are somewhat trapped.
+What's more, Parkinson's disease is a side effect of some blood pressure medications.
+What about Alzheimer's?
+People with low to normal blood pressure are protected from brain diseases like Alzheimer's.
+Artificial low blood pressure, with medications, does not always avert progression to dementia.
+People whose good lifestyles give them a healthy blood pressure are much more likely to be mentally acute (sharp/bright) as they get older.
+I recommend making a healthy lifestyle your defense against dementia, not medications.

-While medications are generally prescribed to address some disease from which a patient suffers, hypertension is a side effect of many medications.
-Oral contraceptives rise blood pressure 8 points on average.^{28,29} Antidepressant use doubles the risk for hypertension.30 Anti-inflammatory drugs cause high blood pressure through kidney dysfunction.^{31,32,33} Acetaminophen (aka Tylenol) increases blood pressure34 especially in patients with coronary artery disease (most Americans).35
+While medications are generally prescribed to address some disease from which a patient suffers, hypertension is a side effect many medications.
+Oral contraceptives rise blood pressure 8 points on average. , Antidepressant use doubles the risk for hypertension.
+Anti-inflammatory drugs cause high blood pressure through kidney dysfunction. , , Acetaminophen (aka Tylenol) increases blood pressure especially in patients with coronary artery disease (most Americans).